gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 With scenario forecasting, decision makers often participate in the generation of scenarios.
 While this may lead to some biases, it can ease the communication of the scenario-based forecasts, and lead to a better understanding of the results.
+#### New product forecasting
+The definition of a new product can vary.
+It may be an entirely new product which has been launched, a variation of an existing product, new and improved, a changed in the pricing scheme of an existing product, or even an existing product entering a new market.

+Judgmental forecasting is usually the only available method for new product forecasting, as historical data are unavailable.

+Other methods which are more specific to the situation are also available.
+We briefly describe three such methods which are commonly applied in practice.
+These methods are less structured than those already discussed, and are likely to lead to more biased forecasts as a result.
+#### Sales force composite